owncloud-archive/documentation/user_manual/files/access_webgui.rst

 .. figure:: ../images/files_page.png
    :alt: The Files view screen.

-   The ownCloud Files UI.
+   The ownCloud Files view UI.

 File Controls
 -------------

-ownCloud can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
-The available file controls
-include:
+When you mouseover, or hover, over a file in the Files view, as in the image below, ownCloud displays three file controls.
+These are:

 - `Marking Favorites`_
 - `Sharing Files`_
 - `The Overflow Menu`_

-Hover your cursor over a file or folder to expose the controls, as in the image below.

 .. figure:: ../images/files_file-controls.png
    :alt: File controls